Update: 5 May 2026 — what actually happened

 Averaging across all the forecasts and Westpac's scenarios, the expected petrol price increase over the next six months is roughly A$0.30-0.45 per litre above pre-conflict levels.
 That puts the six-month average at about A$2.00-2.20/L.

-What I have changed in the calculator
+What I changed in the calculator

 The long-term escalation rate stays at 2.5% per year.
 A temporary spike does not change the structural trend.
 The higher starting price already captures the conflict premium.
 Note that the same conflict is also putting upward pressure on LNG prices, which flow through to home gas bills.
 See whether ditching gas makes financial sense in your state.